 You can get the lift brand new for $450, but of course, it’s Harbor Freight, so there are often coupons and sales to get it for much less.
 If you’re really bargain-hunting, you can often find used ones in great condition available on Facebook Marketplace, Craigslist and the like for $250 or less.

 It’s totally worth it, and the lift easily lives up to the positive side of its reputation.

 That said, the wheel vise included on the lift is its weakest point.
 It’s kind of an afterthought that isn’t very well designed.
 It doesn’t provide much clamping strength and does very little to help keep the bike secure and upright.

 Yes, you should strap the bike down once it’s on the lift, but the weak wheel vise makes even that a sketchy endeavor.

-Also, being too small to be useful, it was inexplicably large enough to make contact with the brake rotors on my Z900RS, making the vise unusable with that bike, or any other bike with large rotors.
+Also, despite being too small to be useful, it was also just large enough to make contact with the brake rotors on my Z900RS, making the vise completely unusable with that bike, and probably any other bike with large front rotors.

 The wheel vise had to go, and an upgrade was in order.

 We have the technology, and we can rebuild it.
 Better…stronger…faster.

 Harbor Freight just happens to sell a great motorcycle stand/wheel chock.
 It is rated for 1800 lbs. capacity and is rock solid stable on its own, doubly so when paired with a rear stand.
 At $63, it is a fraction of the price of similar wheel chocks, which run all the way up into the $300 range.